The Ultimate Guide: How to Get Rid of Clothes

 **TIP: To make this process easier, perform these steps for small sections of your wardrobe, rather than tackling everything in one sitting.
 This tip is critical if you have a large wardrobe.

-Steps to Closet Detox: How to Get Rid of Clothes
+Steps to Clean out Closet Detox: How to Get Rid of Clothes

 - Take EVERYTHING out of your closet/drawers